MooersLab/jupyterlabcctbxsnips/README.md

 ### Install CCTBX inside of PyMOL

-The third protocol uses the conda binary that ships with PyMOL; it does not require a separate Anaconda installation.
+The third protocol uses the conda binary that ships with PyMOL, It does not require a separate Anaconda installation.
 This protocol assumes that `git` is already installed.
 Open PyMOL and then install with separate conda commands jupyter, jupyter-lab, and cctbx-base.
-The subsequent commands issued from the terminal.
+The next commands issued from the terminal.
 Adjust the path to the PyMOL.app as needed.
 Enalbe the JupyterLab severer extension.
 Create a Juptyer kernel named `pymol`.
 Install the JuptyerLab extension with `pip`.
 Rebuild JuptyerLab and install the snippets via git clone.
 Launch the JupyterLab with the command `/Applications/PyMOL.app/Contents/bin/jupyter-lab`.
+Create an alias to this install of JupyterLab.
-To ease running this installation of JupyterLab, add the following bash alias command to the standard location (e.g., `.bashrc` or `.bashAliases`): `alias pJL='/Applications/PyMOL.app/Contents/bin/jupyter-lab'`.
+Add the alias command in the standard location (e.g., `.bashrc` or `.bashAliases`).
+For example,  `alias pJL='/Applications/PyMOL.app/Contents/bin/jupyter-lab'`.

 ```bash
 # At the PyMOL prompt in the PyMOL GUI paste the following: